cristianotrevisin/homework1-CT-JL/homework3/README.md

 ```

 4. The user will then be able to visualise with Paraview.
 To do so, the software should be launched and the user should navigate to `dumps/`.
 There, the dataset should be opened through the csv reader (please choose no header, and space as delimiter).
 To create a visualisation of the data, go to Filters/Alphabetical/Table To Points.
 Set columns 0, 1, 2 as X, Y, Z (or set Paraview as 2D) and hit Apply.
 You should  now be able to choose a column for color.
 We recommend column 13: temp or column 14: heat.
 By clicking on play, it should animate and time the integration of the transient heat equation.
+Enjoy !

 NB: For the FFTW package to be included and linked to the executable, the relative option in the `CMakeLists.txt` (line 9) should be set as: `ON`.

-The GoogleTest package should also be included in the repository beforehand, through the command:
+NB2: The GoogleTest package should also be included in the repository beforehand, through the command:
 ```
-git submodule add https://github.com/google/googletest.git googletest
+git submodule update --init

 ```
 Tests can be ran after `make` by hitting `.\test_fft` for the Fast-Fourier Transform or by typing `.\test_temperature` for the tests on the `computeTemperature.cc` class.

+NB3: Note that material specific parameters are hardcoded to these of copper (expect for the test, which uses kappa=rho=C=1).

 ## Miscellaneous
 ### Test dynamic linking